kenny1986/xld-lock-plugin/README.md

 This document describes the functionality provided by the Lock plugin.

-See the **Deployit Reference Manual** for background information on Deployit and deployment concepts.
+See the **XL Deploy Reference Manual** for background information on XL Deploy and deployment concepts.

 ## Overview

-The Lock plugin is a Deployit plugin that adds capabilities for preventing simultaneous deployments.
+The Lock plugin is a XL Deploy plugin that adds capabilities for preventing simultaneous deployments.

 ###Features